guglielmocamporese/visual-transformer-pytorch/readme.md

-# Implementation of the Visual Transformer (ViT) from Scratch
+# PyTorch Implementation of the Visual Transformer (ViT) from Scratch
  Reimplementation of the paper:

  "An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale", *Dosovitskiy et al*, 2020.